jfc4050/fast-ops/fast_ops/flash_attention/README.md

 > 🚨 The CUTLASS FlashAttention implementation described below is still WIP. in the meantime there's a Triton implementation [here](flash_attention_triton.py).
-Unfortunately it's somewhat picky about input sizes.
-If it does accept your inputs its the fastest FlashAttention kernel i'm aware of for sequence lengths > 4096 (the HazyResearch CUDA implementation is still faster for shorter sequence lengths).
+Unfortunately it's somewhat picky about input sizes (needs head_dim 128 and seq_len multiple of 128).
+If it does accept your inputs its the fastest FlashAttention kernel i'm aware of for sequence lengths > 4096 (the HazyResearch CUDA implementation is still a little faster for shorter sequence lengths, but doesn't support attention bias).

 **See FlashAttention paper:
 [FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness](https://arxiv.org/pdf/2205.14135.pdf)**